-- Expect immediate and in the moment response to their needs.
+- Expect immediately and, at the moment, respond to their needs.

-- Expect higher pro-activity from brands/products to made their life easier.
+- Expect higher pro-activity from brands/products to make their life easier.

-- Today users seems to love curated and personalized content (check how companies based on curated content have growth in 2013, like Pinterest, snip.it, scoop.it, etc.)
+- Today users seem to love curated and personalized content (check how companies based on curated content have growth in 2013, like Pinterest, snip.it, scoop.it, etc.)

-You may hear the expression..
-“If content is king then Context is queen”, No?
-Well, content it is still the king, but it is the context, which provides the framework to provide relevance to content.
+You may hear the expression.
+“If the content is king, then Context is queen” No?
+Well, content is still the king, but it is the context that provides the framework to give relevance to the content.

-I think the main purpose of contextualize experiences can be simplified as maximize relevance.
-Because always-connected-users demand relevant experiences, but their purposes and intentions change over time.
-So, being relevant means adapting to these changes, understanding the experience context to deliver the right content and features for that moment.
+I think the primary purpose of contextualizing experiences can be simplified as maximize relevance.
+Because always-connected-users demand relevant experiences, but their objectives and intentions change over time.
+So, being appropriate means adapting to these changes, understanding the experience context to deliver the right content and features for that moment.

-What for? to create experiences that seems to be designed for each specific user because of its relevance and tailored.
-From user point of view the resulted experience feels truly personal and engage with the brand seems to be easier than never.
+What for? to create experiences that seem to be designed for each specific user because of its relevance and tailored.
+From the user point of view, the resulted experience feels genuinely personal, and engage with the brand seems to be more comfortable than never.

-In today’s always connected world full of stimulus, to be Relevant to our users is a competitive advantage.
-In a SERP page, the answer that better predict users context get the click, the ads that match user’s intention converts… and that’s a fact.
+In today’s always-connected world full of stimulus, to be relevant to our users is a competitive advantage.
+In a SERP page, the answer that better predict users' context get the click, the ads that match the user’s intention converts… and that’s a fact.

-One of the big reasons why marketing and advertising industry is particular interesting on contextual, it is because contextual data had prove to have huge success on conversions, again because of the relevance that provide users.
+One of the big reasons why the marketing and advertising industry is particularly impressive on contextual it is because contextual data had proved to have massive success on conversions, again because of the relevance that provides users.

 Both Katrina’s “Present-Tense Marketing” as for Forrester’s experts, the path to contextualized experiences is more or less the same:

-- Know and understand your users deeply and across all touchpoints, create smaller segments based on users wants and needs.
+- Knowing and understanding your users deeply and across all touchpoints creates smaller segments based on users' wants and needs.

-- Optimize the individual experience of that customers (both content, features and functionalities), predicting their intentions and anticipating them.
+- Optimize the individual experience of that customer (both content, features, and functionalities), predicting their intentions and anticipating them.

-Let us analyse that path in more detail:
+Let us analyze that path in more detail:

-Who they are? what are they interested?
+Who are they?
+What are they interested in?
 How they engage with your products before?

-It is not enough just with know how they are and what their interest are.
-You need to know all the previous interactions and engages this user have with your products in the past, across different touchpoints, both digital and physical.
+It is not enough to know how they are and what their interest is.
+You need to know all the previous interactions and engages this user to have with your products in the past, across different touchpoints, both digital and physical.